hyperrhiz/jekyll-journal/_data/README.md

 - feature is a place to store info for generating "special feature" submenus.
 The yml is used to generate a subtable of contents.
 Make a new file when you make a different special feature.

 - xml is a place to put your data stuff like crossref and doaj deposit files.

+- I used bio info from astronauts as an example.
+Because astronauts are amazing and should be in everything.